vsteve96/SaveTheWorld/README.md

 - All images used in this project were free-to-use stock photos downloaded from pixabay.com and pexels.com.

-- All the placed images were converted to .webp format and compressed further with TinyPNG to
+- All the placed images were converted to .webp format and compressed further with TinyPNG to optimize them.

 ## Testing

 CSS validator - Passed.
 ![Screenshot of the CSS Validator](assets/images/testing/csstesting.png)

 - EarthSavers Action Form